 Fortunately, I’ve worked for over 25 years as a psychologist, clinical supervisor of therapists, and as a Love Mentor® I’ve heard just about every issue single guys have!
 I’ve logged thousands of hours in the trenches listening to men as they’ve completely opened up and explored their deepest issues, problems, needs and fears.
 Those private moments have given me a unique window into understanding guys’ fears about maturity, commitment, forming a couple or creating a family.
 I understand how their minds work–how men tend to view love relationships and all the different resistances they have toward choosing a woman for the long haul.
 And why they are emotionally unavailable?
 But even more important than knowing the WHYs has been figuring out out HOW to guide many men, (including hard-core commitment-phobes) through the process of making a true commitment to a woman.

-Men fear being overwhelmed and taken over in an all-consuming couple that just leads to a dreadful life of providing, providing and more providing.
-And ending in a quiet heart attack in the suburbs.
-They also fear that they simply cannot handle a woman’s emotional baggage, her fitful dramas or that they are not equipped to make a woman happy.
+Men fear being overwhelmed and taken over in an all-consuming couple.
+And, that just leads to a dreadful life of providing, providing and more providing.
+Ending in a quiet heart attack in the suburbs.
+They also fear that they simply cannot handle a woman’s emotional baggage.
+Or that they are not equipped to make a woman happy.
 These fears play out in a variety of ways that lead to his becoming emotionally unavailable.

 That’s why dating and creating a relationship with an emotionally unavailable man can be so confusing and frustrating.
 So if you are stuck in your love life or unsure of just how to deal with a guy who you’re into but who has disappointed you.
 Remember to sign up for a free dating coaching session with one of my experts right on this page.
 It may change your life.

 This is one of several articles on men and their underlying needs and fears that appear in the Understanding Men Blog.